Roll Your Own Tailscale MagicDNS Using pfSense and Unbound

 First question that would come to mind is why bother ?
 Tailscale implements a perfectly usable MagicDNS feature.
 Well there are a few reasons I quickly discovered after telling myself “Looks great, let’s enable it”:

-1. Even if the issue is closed I still very often get DNS issues in Android if Tailscale with MagicDNS is active.
+- Even if the issue is closed I still very often get DNS issues in Android if Tailscale with MagicDNS is active.

-2. When in the “home network” if tailscale is not active you have to remember two URLs: device.something-something.ts.net and device.mydomain.com.
+UPDATE: having setup this d-i-y dns scheme I never checked again for MagicDNS.
+So it is very much possible that in the years passed it has no more issues with Android.
+To that end I have Tailscale always on on my phone even when at phone and everything works just fine.
+So this point should probably be ignored unless you timetravel back to 2022. - When in the “home network” if tailscale is not active you have to remember two URLs: device.something-something.ts.net and device.mydomain.com.
 Additional troubles for services that only support one trusted URL (Tiny Tiny RSS, joplin-server).

-3. You can’t get SSL certificates with let’s encrypt, you have to get them using Tailscale HTTPs
+- You can’t get SSL certificates with let’s encrypt, you have to get them using Tailscale HTTPs

 Basically the one that I care the most about is this: My work laptop is already connected to the work tailnet.
 But I also want it able to connect to a few of my home services (nextcloud, joplin-server) at least when at home - which face it is 90% of the time - without switching connections all the time.

-One sollution would be to only use the hostname without the FQDN as URL.
+One option would be to only use the hostname without the FQDN as URL.
 DNS search resolves this to either the tailnet URL or device.mydomain.com but I dislike it and doesn’t work for SSL.

 Another would be to share devices between work and home tailnets but I won’t do that due to obvious reasons.
 So in the words of one of my favourite youtubers “I Make a New One!”